ShoulderKarlsson/ShoulderKarlsson.github.io/_posts/2015-11-03-welcome-to-jekyll.markdown

 #What is Open Graph and how did you make us if it?
 Open graph is a very clever way when it comes to advertising your website in the context of social media flows.
-You use with a couple of meta tags and it creates a perfect "object" when you share your website.
+You use a set of meta tags and input specific information that the browser later uses to create a Object that suits in a open graph.
-The way to implement Open Graph protocol is through a couple meta tags.
-These meta tags allow you to integrate your website into the Graph of social media such as facebook.
+Some of the most common tags are image, title and description.